Jobhdez/jobhdez.github.io/about.md

 ![image](/assets/ajob.jpeg)

-I am Job -- a software developer from Seattle, WA.
+I am Job -- a programmer from Seattle, WA.

 Fortunately, I am have learned to appreciate programming independent of the programming language I am using and the program I am building; nevertheless, I have a big interest in functional programming, namely Lisp and Haskell.